 She had a long, black panther that she used to block out glare from the sun while serving as a cute addition to her tiny Toyota.

-If you have a stuffed animal, you have a hard time getting rid of, but have no place for it, stick it in your car dashboard or back seat.
+If you have a stuffed animal, you have difficulty getting rid of but have no place for it, stick it in your car dashboard or back seat.

-Keep in mind that the sun will fade the color of the stuffed animal, so only put items in your vehicle that you don’t mind being ruined.
+Remember that the sun will fade the stuffed animal’s color, so only put items in your vehicle that you don’t mind being ruined.

-Make sure to use an excellent double-sided tape to keep them in place and don’t block your line of sight, or fall near your legs.
+Make sure to use excellent double-sided tape to keep them in place and don’t block your line of sight or fall near your legs.

 There are hundreds of bumper stickers to choose from.

-You can even create your own custom ones on various websites.
+You can even create your custom ones on various websites.

 Whatever you put on the back of your car, people are going to take notice.